+Annex II

-S.21.01. – Loss distribution profile non-life (old TP-E6)
+S.21.01. – Loss distribution risk profile (old TP-E6)

 General comments:

 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.